AndPotap/halfpres_gps/README.md

 In `notebooks` you can also find an example of how to run the CG solvers.

 ## Results
-**Below we have the RMSEs and training times** for an ARB RBF kernel on single and half precision on a suite of UCI datasets.
+**Below we have the RMSEs and training times** for an ARD RBF kernel on single and half precision on a suite of UCI datasets.

 <p align="center">